Jeff Benson, Principal of Benson Construction Group

 What BCG Builds

-BCG takes on complex residential projects across the Los Angeles Westside where the site conditions, regulatory environment, or technical scope require construction management rather than a conventional bid.
-Our work falls into five categories: hillside construction on steep, geotechnically challenging sites, ground-up custom homes delivered under CMAR from feasibility through completion, fire rebuilds and post-fire reconstruction including PGRAZ compliance and expedited permitting, structural remediation and retaining walls where the scope starts with investigation rather than design, and major renovations where concealed conditions and code triggers require real-time scope management.
+I take on complex residential projects across the Los Angeles Westside where the site conditions, the regulatory environment, or the technical scope call for construction management rather than a conventional bid.
+The work is hillside construction on steep, geotechnically challenging sites, ground-up custom homes delivered under CMAR from feasibility through completion, fire rebuilds and post-fire reconstruction including PGRAZ compliance and expedited permitting, structural remediation and retaining walls where the scope starts with investigation rather than design, and major renovations where concealed conditions and code triggers require real-time scope management.
+Completed work across all five categories is in the project gallery.

-Owners and architects engage BCG at different stages depending on the situation.
-Some bring us in before design begins, when a property has technical risk that needs evaluation before committing to a direction.
-Some bring us in during design, when the budget needs to be grounded in real trade pricing rather than cost-per-square-foot assumptions.
-Some bring us in when a project is already underway and needs a different level of field leadership.
-And some bring us in for a focused engagement on a specific problem - a failing retaining wall, a fire-damaged site, a foundation that needs investigation.
-BCG's construction services are structured to accommodate each of these entry points.
+Owners and architects engage me at different stages.
+Sometimes it is before design begins, when a property carries technical risk that needs evaluation before anyone commits to a direction.
+Sometimes it is mid-design, when the budget needs grounding in real trade pricing rather than cost-per-square-foot assumptions.
+Projects also come to me already underway, needing a different level of field leadership, and some arrive as a focused engagement on a specific problem such as a failing retaining wall, a fire-damaged site, or a foundation that needs investigation.
+I structure the work in two tiers, focused engagements for defined technical scopes and full construction management from feasibility through delivery, and BCG's construction services are built around those entry points.

 BCG Is a General Contractor

-This is an important distinction, and I want to be direct about it.
-Benson Construction Group is a California-licensed general contractor - CSLB License #1007735 - bonded and insured.
-BCG holds prime construction contracts.
-When I commit to a Guaranteed Maximum Price on your project, that commitment is backed by the firm's contractor's license, insurance, and financial exposure.
+Benson Construction Group is a California-licensed general contractor (CSLB License #1007735), bonded and insured, and BCG holds the prime construction contract.
+The distinction matters because construction manager is often read as consultant, and that is not the arrangement here.
+When I commit to a Guaranteed Maximum Price on a project, the commitment is backed by the firm's license, its insurance, and its financial exposure.
 The "at risk" in Construction Manager at Risk means BCG bears the overrun risk above the GMP ceiling.
-That is not consulting.
-That is not advisory construction management.
-That is contracting, with real financial accountability for the cost commitment.
+That is contracting, not advisory work, and the accountability for the cost commitment is real.

-BCG self-performs significant scope.
-Depending on what the project requires, our own crews execute demolition, site clearing, grading and earthwork, trenching, rough and finish carpentry, framing, fence and gate construction, exterior painting, and general site work.
-We operate our own equipment.
-When you drive past a BCG project, you will see our crews on site doing the physical work of building.
-A superintendent provides on-site quality verification and subcontractor management.
-A foreman maintains full-time daily site presence.
-A field labor crew, typically four to six workers, executes self-performed scope.
+BCG self-performs significant scope with its own crews and equipment.
+Depending on what the project requires, we execute demolition, site clearing, grading and earthwork, trenching, rough and finish carpentry, framing, fence and gate construction, exterior painting, and general site work.
+My superintendent handles on-site quality verification and subcontractor management, my foreman maintains full-time daily site presence, and a field crew of typically four to six workers executes the self-performed scope.

 The other half of the execution capability is the subcontractor network.
-I manage competitive procurement across all specialty trades - structural concrete, shoring, structural steel, mechanical, electrical, plumbing, roofing, waterproofing, glazing, plaster, flooring, millwork, landscape, hardscape, pool and water features, and specialty systems.
-Subcontractors are prequalified, competitively bid with a minimum of three qualified bidders per trade, scope-leveled for true comparison, and managed under executed contracts with defined scope, schedule, and quality requirements.
+I manage competitive procurement across every specialty trade a project needs, from structural concrete, shoring, and structural steel to mechanical, electrical, plumbing, roofing, waterproofing, glazing, plaster, flooring, millwork, landscape, hardscape, pool and water features, and specialty systems.
+Every subcontractor is prequalified, competitively bid against a minimum of three qualified bidders per trade, scope-leveled for a true comparison, and managed under an executed contract with defined scope, schedule, and quality requirements.

 What This Looks Like in Practice

-Open-book accounting means the owner sees actual costs: subcontractor bids, executed contract values, material pricing, general conditions line items, contingency drawdowns, change order backup.
-Transparency is structural under the CMAR model, not discretionary.
-Monthly reporting uses earned value methodology - measuring the value of work completed against both budget and schedule baselines.
-Between reports, the owner has 24/7 access to the full project record through Procore.
+Open-book accounting means my clients see actual costs.
+They see the subcontractor bids, the executed contract values, material pricing, general conditions line items, contingency drawdowns, and the backup behind every change order.
+Under the CMAR model that transparency is structural, not discretionary.
+Monthly reporting uses earned value methodology, measuring the value of work completed against both the budget baseline and the schedule baseline, and between reports the owner has 24/7 access to the full project record through Procore.
 Formal change control means every scope modification is documented before work begins, priced transparently, and approved in writing.
-The Guaranteed Maximum Price ties it together: a cost ceiling before construction begins, with BCG bearing the overrun risk above that ceiling and savings shared per the contract terms.
+The Guaranteed Maximum Price ties it together.
+The ceiling is set before construction begins, and savings below it are shared per the contract terms.

 Credentials